No Other Place Like Alaska

-Rainbow Trout in the Iliamna region naturally grow to 18 pounds or larger.
+Rainbow Trout in the Iliamna region naturally grow to 18″ or larger.
 Rainbows are caught June through September.
 However, due to the return of millions of sockeye in the month of July, the most productive rainbow fishing is in the months of June, August and September.
-We are located on the Copper River which was just rated in the top 50 best trout streams in the world by Trout Unlimited..
+We are located on the Copper River which has been rated in the top 50 best trout streams in the world by Trout Unlimited.

 The largest of the Pacific Salmon, Kings average 20 to 30 pounds with the largest weighing in at 60 pounds.
 They enter our rivers in early June with fishing peaking from mid June to the middle of July.
 We fish the Nushagak River which holds the largest returning run of Kings in Alaska.
 We lease several different lands on the “Nush” providing our guests with the BEST King Salmon fly fishing available.

 SOCKEYE (RED) SALMON FLY

 The Sockeye salmon enter the Iliamna drainage by the millions in late June and early July.
 For the first few weeks that they are in fresh water they are considered to be the hardest fighting salmon pound for pound.
 Sockeye Salmon average 6 to 10 pounds with a 15 pound maximum.

 Chums average 8 to 12 pounds and have a keen appetite for streamer flies and spinners.
 They don’t have as good as a reputation as the other salmon species when it comes to the dinner table, but for on the fly line there is much respect for their fighting endurance.
 Chum Salmon top the scales at 20 pounds and arrive in our rivers in July and early August.